jivimberg/jivimberg.github.io/source/_posts/2020-05-09-the-whiteboard-interview-is-broken.markdown

 ----

 Improving the coding interview takes time.
 But it’s hard to think of a better way investment than something that’ll help you hire great software engineers.
-Hopefully with time we’ll see less and less whiteboard interviews.
+Hopefully, with time we’ll see fewer and fewer whiteboard interviews.

  {% img right-fill /images/signatures/signature4.png 200 ‘My signature’ %}